ZinggJM/GxEPD2/README.md

 - do not forget to connect GND
 - the actual Waveshare display boards now have level converters and series regulator, safe for 5V
 - use 4k7 pull-down on SS for ESP8266 for boards with level converters
+- note that 7.5" e-paper displays don't work reliable if fed from 3.3V Arduino pin

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support